Ajinkya-Sonawane/openrouter-chat/INFO.md

 - **MessageInput.tsx**: Text input component with send button for composing messages
 - **ChatListItem.tsx**: Individual item component used in the chat list
 - **TypingIndicator.tsx**: Animated dots that display while waiting for a response from the AI
+- **FormattedText.tsx**: Processes and renders markdown formatting in AI messages, including:
+  - Bold and italic text
+  - Inline and multi-line code blocks with syntax highlighting
+  - Numbered and bulleted lists (including nested lists)
+  - Links with proper styling and tap functionality
+  - Headers with different levels
+  - Blockquotes
+  - Images with captions
+  - Tables
+  - Horizontal rules
+  - Code syntax highlighting for multiple languages

 ### `/src/constants/`